CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

     ![](.././media/varify-onboard-arc-ubuntuk8s.png "ubuntu k8s onboarded")

-1. On **ubuntu-k8s** Server - Azure Arc **Overview**, varify the status is **Connected**, also other details can be checked from this tab like Computer name, Operating system, Operating system version and Agent version.
+1. On **ubuntu-k8s** Server - Azure Arc **Overview**, varify the status is **Connected**, also other details can be checked from this tab like Computer name, Operating system, Operating system version and Agent version of ubuntu machine.

     ![](.././media/ubuntu-k8s-overview-status.png "ubuntu k8s onboard status check")